California Department of Fish and Wildlife: History

 The Game Act was passed in 1852 by the California State Legislature and signed into law by Governor John Bigler.
 The Game Act closed seasons in 12 counties for quail, partridge, mallard and wood ducks, elk, deer, and antelope.
 A second legislative action enacted the same year protected salmon runs.
 In 1854, the Legislature extended the act to include all counties of California.
 In 1860, protection controls were extended for trout.
 Lake Merritt in Oakland was made the first game refuge of California in 1869, believed to be the first in the United States.

 In 1870, the Legislature, with the support of Governor Henry Huntly Haight, created the Board of Fish Commissioners.
 The Board stipulated that fish ladders were now required at state dams.
 The Board outlawed explosives or other deleterious substances, and created a $500 fine for violations.
-In 1870, the first fish ladder in the state was built on a tributary of the Truckee River, and a state hatching house was established at the University of California in Berkeley.
+In 1870, the first fish ladder in the state was built on a tributary of the Truckee River, and a state hatching house was established at the University of California, Berkeley.

-In 1871, the state appointed the first Game Wardens to handle wildlife law enforcement, making the Enforcement Division of the Department of Fish and Game the first state law enforcement agency enacted in California.
+In 1871, the state appointed the first game wardens to handle wildlife law enforcement, making the Enforcement Division of the Department of Fish and Game the first state law enforcement agency enacted in California.
 Over the next 30 years, the Board of Fish Commissioners were given authority over game in the state as well as establishing hunting and fishing licenses.

 In 1909, the Board of Fish Commissioners changed its name to the Fish and Game Commission.
 The Division of Fish and Game was established in 1927, set up within the Department of Natural Resources.
 In 1951, the Reorganization Act elevated the Division of Fish and Game to the Department of Fish and Game (DFG).

 California Fish and Game also collaborated with the indigenous Native American Tribes to ensure their proper fishing rights.
 The Yurok tribe has collaborated with them as recently as 2011.
 The department also helped figure out the official count of fish killed (which was around 30,000) in the 2002 Fish Kill on the Klamath River.
 The Klamath river is very important to the tribes that live along that river.

 By 2012, California was one of only 13 states still using "Game" in the title of their wildlife agency.
 The State Legislature changed the department's name to Fish and Wildlife on January 1, 2013.
 The legislation followed recommendations of a 51-member stakeholder advisory group.
 18 other states use the term "wildlife," while the others generally use "natural resources" or "conservation," in the titles of their Departments.
 This change reflects the trend toward expansion of the Agencies' missions from sport fishing and hunting alone, to protection of non-game wildlife and whole ecosystems.

 In June 2015, the CDFW phased out lead ammunition for hunting on state land in order to keep lead out of backcountry ecosystems.